WooCommerce Setup Tutorial

 By choosing any other option except for No you will be asked what’s your annual revenue and if it is not a WooCommerce store which platform you are using for it.

 The last step is optional you can skip it if you do not plan on using themes.
 There are two types of themes paid and free for you to choose from.
 These themes are all WooCommerce friendly.

 If you plan on adding your own theme you need to be sure that the theme you are adding is secure and WooCommerce friendly.

 Now that you are here for the last step, you can see that it asks you to Create a Jetpack account or enter using an existing one.

 Configuring WooCommerce Plugin

 Now, we will see some of the configurations that you might need.
-During the WooCommerce setup tutorial, we told you at many places that you can change this setting later on.
 In this section, we will see how you can change the settings with ease.

 Just open your Dashboard and head over to WooCommerce > Settings.

 This is the place where you will see all the information that you entered during the setup wizard.
 There are various tabs that you can use.

 General Tab: You can change the general information such as your store name, description, currency, etc